stephanpelikan/camunda-externaltask-handler/README.md

 * throw a RetryableException if an incident should be created after a defined number of further attempts
 * throw an Exception if an incident should be created immediately

+*Hint*: The processor method is called immediately after task creation but in an asynchronous fashion having its own transaction.
+Therefor you need to be aware of possible OptimisticLockingExceptions (see Camunda's ["best practices"](https://camunda.com/best-practices/dealing-with-problems-and-exceptions/#__strong_do_strong_configure_a_savepoint_strong_before_strong)).
+As a rule of thumb an "asyncAfter=true" can be placed on each task processed by the ExternalTaskHandler.

 ### Lock timeout

 External tasks need to be locked.
 So processing should not take more time than the lock timeout.
 The default timeout is a minute.
 If the lock timeout expires (for example due to system failures) then the task will be retried in an one minute interval.
 A non standard lock timeout can be defined on method regristration.

 ### Backkoff retry handling

-The retry counter is provided which has to be passed to the RetryableException to use the retry mechanism.
+The external task retry counter is provided which has to be passed to the RetryableException to use the retry mechanism.
 The exception's constructor takes the configuration values for backoff retry behavior (see Javadoc of RetryableException).

 ```
   public Map<String, Object> processServiceTask1(String processInstanceId, String activityId, String executionId,